icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 > Simplified ice protection equations allow graphical solutions.

 Callaghan, Edmund E., and Serafini, John S.: A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions.
 NACA-TN-2914, 1953.
+> The warmest ambient temperature at which ice can accumulate is calculated.

 Fraser, D., Rusk, C. K., and Baxter, D.: Thermodynamic Limitations of Ice Accretion Instruments, 1953.